A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Acknowledgements

 \section{Acknowledgements}

 The connections to game theory, chemistry, and path statistics were the result of fruitful discussions with Jürgen Jost, Guillermo Restrepo, and Darrick Lee, respectively.
-The author is also grateful to Eckehard Olbrich and Fernando Rosas for insightful discussions on the partial information decomposition, as well as to Hadleigh Frost for his comments on diagrammatic sums in quantum field theory.
+The author is also grateful to Eckehard Olbrich and Fernando Rosas for insightful discussions on the partial information decomposition, as well as to Hadleigh Frost for his comments on diagrammatic sums in quantum field theory, and Joachim Kock for his comments on mereology.